tedyun/getdata-proj/README.md

 There are three functions in *run_analysis.R*.

-- isMeanOrStd: internal function that checks if a string contains characters "mean__" or "std__".
+- __isMeanOrStd__: internal function that checks if a string contains characters "mean__" or "std__".
 Returns TRUE if it does, FALSE otherwise.
-- readDataDirectory: internal function that reads "test" or "train" sub-directory and returns a data frame which has the following property:
+- __readDataDirectory__: internal function that reads "test" or "train" sub-directory and returns a data frame which has the following property:
 -- the data frame only includes columns about the mean or the standard deviation for each measurement -- the name of the columns are all descriptive
 -- the first column of the data frame is "subject" which denotes the subjects of the expriment (numbers from 1 to 30) -- the second column of the data frame is "activity" which denotes the *descriptive* activity name
-- runAnalysis: the main function.
+- __runAnalysis__: the main function.
 This utilizes the other two internal functions and returns the final tidy dataset and writes it in "result_final.txt" file.

 Recall the five steps in the project description: